Course Request Guide for New Students

 English

-Students will request courses among the 12th grade English options, including either a year-long course, a two-term course with a one-term course in English, History and Social Science, or Philosophy and Religious Studies, or three one-term courses (one of which can be history, social science, philosophy, or religion).
-Div I or II NCAA hopefuls are required to have 3 terms of English.
-Students should include two alternates for each term.
+Students will request courses among the 12th grade English options, including either a year-long course, a two-term course (Fall-Winter) with a one-term course (Spring) in English, History and Social Science, or Philosophy and Religious Studies, or three one-term courses (one of which can be history, social science, philosophy, or religion).
+Div I or II NCAA hopefuls are required to have 3 terms of English though all students should check their college requirements before requesting English.
+Two alternates should be included for each term.
 Comment field should indicate desired number of terms of English, especially if 3 terms are required.

 Math

-Course placement into the next math level will be recommended by the Math Department.
-Most students do continue math in 12th grade, but it is not a requirement.
+Course placement into the next math level will be determined by the Math Department.
+Most students do continue math in 12th grade but it is not a requirement.

 Science and Computer Science